matheus23/irreactive.com/content/power-of-types.md

     -> Result x (List b)
 ```

-Both solve the same problem: You have individual failues (`Result`s) and want to handle a whole list of them.
+Both solve the same problem: You have individual successes or failures ([Results](https://package.elm-lang.org/packages/elm/core/latest/Result#Result)) and want to handle a whole list of them.

+At the end you either want there to be success or failure _as a whole_, not per individual list item.

 Both are equivalently powerful: